 To determine if your product needs a food or supplement label, you need to consider the directions for use as well as the intended use of the product.
 If your product is a capsule, soft gel or oral spray, it needs a supplement label.
 For oil drops, if the suggested serving size is a number of drops, the product is also a supplement.

-In these cases, you must follow the FDA labeling regulations for dietary supplements.
+When going the supplement label route, follow the FDA labeling regulations for dietary supplements.

 Don’t mess up the front